djcopley/ShellOracle/README.md

 ## System Requirements

+### Software

+ShellOracle supports ZSH on macOS and Linux.
+Bash support is planned; however, it is not currently supported.

+### Hardware

 For cloud providers like OpenAI, there are no specific system requirements.

 If self-hosting, system requirements vary based on the model used.
 Refer to the Ollama model registry for more